SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 - Provide the ability for a customer to conduct a serviceability check for a product offering of interest.
 For more information, see [Serviceability](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2102/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.
 - Provide the ability for a customer to conduct a serviceability check for all product offerings that are available based on a premise address.
 For more information, see [Serviceability](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2102/en-US/f17d331d62164ae686f2d4fdb437e9c4.html) in the TUA Help portal.
+- Provide the ability for a customer to conduct a contact renewal (without assurance).
 - Provide the ability for a customer to conduct a contract termination (without assurance).

 ### Retention Process Flows